custom-components/ble_monitor/protocol.md

-# Reverse engineering the (non-encrypted) MiBeacon protocol
+# Reverse engineering the MiBeacon protocol

 With the `report_unknown` option, you can collect information about new devices that are not supported yet.
 An example of the LYWSDCGQ sensor is given below.
 This sensor supports Temperature, Humidity and battery level and is not encrypted.
 Enabling this option will genereate a lot of output in the logs, which look like this.